chef/automate/components/automate-chef-io/content/docs/workflow_install.md

 This will have a minimum of three machines:

 * Automate With Workflow - 8GB RAM recommended
-* Chef Server - 8GB RAM recommended
+* Chef Infra Server - 8GB RAM recommended
 * Workflow Runner - 20GB disk space recommended

 ## Backup